reubingeorge/pathology-analyzer/README.md

 - **API Costs**: The system makes multiple calls to OpenAI API, which has usage costs.
 - **Cache Management**: The embedding cache grows with the number of processed guidelines.
 - **OCR Performance**: The OCR fallback is significantly slower but provides reliability for scanned documents.
+- **Parallel Processing**: The parallel processing capability significantly improves throughput for batch operations but requires more system resources.

 ## References